Logical limit laws for minor-closed classes of graphs: Acknowledgements

 \section{Acknowledgements}

 We thank Peter Rossmanith for suggesting the $\MSO$-property without a limiting probability for paths.
 We thank Ross Kang, Colin McDiarmid, Peter Rossmanith and Gilles Schaefer for helpful discussions related to the paper.
+We also thank the anonymous referees for comments that have improved the paper.